PixelCoda/Payup-Rust/README.md

     * Ability to close a Dispute
     * Ability to update an existing Dispute

+* Event:
+    * Ability to retrieve an Event
+    * Ability to list all Events

+* Files:
+    * Ability to retrieve a File
+    * Ability to list all Files
+    * Ability to create a File

+* FileLink:
+    * Ability to retrieve a FileLink
+    * Ability to list all FileLinks
+    * Ability to create a FileLink
+    * Ability to update an existing FileLink

+* Mandate:
+    * Ability to retrieve a Mandate

 * Invoice:
     * Ability to retrieve an Invoice
     * Ability to list all Invoices